50 Incredible Things To Do in Argentina

 Remote towns and villages, ancient culture, out-of-this-world landscapes and wine all meld to create the perfect road trip itinerary.
 On parts of the trip you’ll even be driving along the famous Ruta Nacional 40, the longest route in Argentina.

 I’ve done this amazing north Argentina road trip and recommend starting and ending in Salta.
-I’ve written a longer blog post which details a 9-day north Argentina road trip itinerary along with several tips.
+I’ve written a longer blog post which details a north Argentina road trip itinerary along with several tips.

 34. Gaze at the Cerro de los Siete Colores